 As noted in chapter 1, although there are no federally listed species found in the marsh, several statelisted species of both plant and animal are found in Dyke Marsh.
 Based on input from the USFWS, the USACE, NPS staff, and local academics with knowledge of the marsh, six state-listed species of special concern occur in the preserve, including two bird species and four plant species (table 3-6).
-In addition, the marsh is used as foraging habitat by the bald eagle (Haliaeetus leucocephalus), a recently delisted species, although there are no nests in Dyke Marsh itself (Fernald, pers. comm.
-2008).
+In addition, the marsh is used as foraging habitat by the bald eagle (Haliaeetus leucocephalus), a recently delisted species; one bald eagle nest was recently confirmed in the forest adjacent to the marsh between the Haul Road and Hog Island Gut (Steury, pers. comm.
+2014).
+Other bird species, the king rail (Rallus elegans), Virginia rail (Rallus limicola), and sora (Porzana carolina) are extremely rare transients in Dyke Marsh and are not known to nest in or near the marsh.
+These species are included on the 2013 VA DCR Species Watch List as S3 (king rail and Virginia rail) and S2 (sora) for presence only (nonbreeding status) (VA DCR 2014).

 In 1984, the endangered green floater (Lasmigona subviridis), a small mussel, was found along the Potomac River, but not in the marsh (UMCES 2004).
-Also, two species of sturgeon have been found in the Potomac River, but have not been found in Dyke Marsh.
+Also, two species of sturgeon, the Atlantic and shortnose, have been found in the Potomac River, but have not been found in Dyke Marsh.
+It is possible that both species of sturgeon may pass by the area on the way to and from spawning up river, but there are no data showing that they use the marsh in any way (Kynard et al. 2007; Mangold et al. 2004).

-Common Name Scientific Name State Status least bittern S3 - Watchlist, vulnerable Melospiza georgiana S1 for breeding - Critically imperiled swamp sparrow Davis' sedge S1 - Critically imperiled river bulrush S2 - Imperiled Bolboschoenus fluviatilis

-S1 - Critically imperiled

-S3 - Watchlist, vulnerable
+Scientific Name Common Name State Status Ixobrychus exilis least bittern S3 - Watchlist, vulnerable Melospiza georgiana swamp sparrow S1 for breeding - Critically imperiled Carex davisii Davis' sedge S1 - Critically imperiled Bolboschoenus fluviatilis river bulrush S2 - Imperiled Geum laciniatum rough avens S1 - Critically imperiled Sparganium eurycarpum giant bur-reed S3 - Watchlist, vulnerable